elsehow/internet-fragmentation-index/layers/protocol/ipv6-transition/data/README.md

 - Total adoption: The proportion of all traffic connecting via IPv6, including via 6to4/Teredo.
 - Native: The proportion of all traffic connecting via native IPv6.

+## Limitations

+- This dataset comes from a survey of people requesting Google services.
+For places where Google services are not widely used (like China), our data may be unrepresentative of traffic originating from that place.

 ## Data sources & references

 - Data source: [Google IPv6 Adoption](https://www.google.com/intl/en/ipv6/statistics.html)
 - Methodology: **[Evaluating IPv6 Adoption in the Internet](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36240.pdf)**.
 Lorenzo Colitti, Steinar H. Gunderson, Erik Kline, and Tiziana Refice.
 Passive and Active Measurement: 11th International Conference, 2010.